New Results on Nyldon Words and Nyldon-like Sets: Melan c on's Algorithm

 As we end up with the same result each time (in the case of a primitive word, its unique $G$-word conjugate), it doesn't matter in what order we do contractions of blocks of the same type, as long as we don't contract a block into an equal block to its left.

-With a minor modification, we can use Melan\c{c}on's algorithm to find the $G$-factorization of a word too.
-We start with the blocks in a line instead of a circle, and if at any point the first block is the lexicographically smallest, we remove it, adding it to the $G$-factorization, and perform Melan\c{c}on's algorithm on the remaining blocks.
-We can use this modification to also reprove the fact from \cite{nyldon} that the $G$-factorization is unique.
+With a minor modification, we can use Melan\c{c}on's algorithm to find the $G$-factorization of a word too, which we illustrate in \cref{exa:factorization}.

+\begin{definition} We define the factorization version of Melan\c{c}on's algorithm on a word $w$ as follows: we start with each letter of $w$ as its own block, with the blocks in a line instead of a circle, and perform Melan\c{c}on's algorithm.
+Before each contraction step, we check if the current first block is the smallest under $\prec$.
+If so, we remove it, adding it to the $G$-factorization of $w$, and continue performing Melan\c{c}on's algorithm on the remaining blocks.
+This process continues until the whole word has been factored. \end{definition} We can use the factorization version of Melan\c{c}on's algorithm to reprove the fact from \cite{nyldon} that the $G$-factorization is unique.